 Andrea Schinzel, US Office.
-Andrea coordinates the US office of Falcon Communications, and is responsible for sales and updating content of the CBRNe World Annual Directory, as well as handling advertising material and in dealing with all agreements and exhibitions for the USA office.
-Andrea is a graduate of the University of Maryland with 2 bachelors degrees and is presently completing a Masters in International Relations from Georgetown University and her skills as a former business consultant and a senior legal consultant for one of America’s largest international law firms makes her a valuable member of the Falcon Communications team.
+Andrea is a Consultant in the US office of Falcon Communications.
+In addition to co-editing the CBRNe World Annual Directory with Gwyn Winfield, she is responsible for sales and updating its content.
+Additionally, Andrea coordinates all advertising material for CBRNe World, CBRNe World Annual Directory and Convergence as well as dealing with all agreements and exhibitions for the USA office.
+Andrea is a graduate of the University of Maryland with 2 bachelors degrees and is presently completing a Masters in International Relations from Georgetown University.
+Her skills as a former business consultant and a senior legal administrator for one of America’s largest international law firms makes her a valuable member of the Falcon Communications team.

 His Honor Gabriel Cinomis, Mayor of Dogtown